jhpyle/docassemble/_docs/initial.md

 this example does.

-If you have Javascript code that you want to run after each screen of the interview is loaded, attach a [jQuery] event handler to `document` for the event `daPageLoad`, which is a **docassemble**-specific event that is triggered after each screen loads.
-(Since **docassemble** uses [Ajax] to load each new screen, if you attach code using [jQuery]'s [`ready()`] method, the code will run when the browser first loads, but not every time the user sees a new screen.)
+If you have Javascript code that you want to run after each screen of the interview session is loaded, attach a [jQuery] event handler to `document` for the event `daPageLoad`, which is a Docassemble Framework specific event that is triggered after each screen loads.
+(Since Stewards use [Ajax] to load each new screen, if you attach code using [jQuery]'s [`ready()`] method, the code will run when the browser first loads, but not every time the user sees a new screen.)
 The example above demonstrates this; every time the page loads, the code will replace the contents of any element with the class `groovy`.

-This example demonstrates bringing in [CSS] and [Javascript] files that are located in the `data/static` directory of the same package as the interview.
-You can also refer to files in other packages:
+This example demonstrates bringing in [CSS] and [Javascript] files that are located in the `data/static` directory of the Steward conducting the interview session.
+However, you can also refer to files in another Steward's package:

 {% highlight yaml %}
 features: